chemzqm/fast-scroll/Readme.md

 **Note** try not use infinite scroll in your app, that's terrible user experience.

-TODO: improve performance by create dom with iframe <http://www.html5rocks.com/en/mobile/optimization-and-performance/>
+~~TODO: improve performance by create dom with iframe <http://www.html5rocks.com/en/mobile/optimization-and-performance/>~~ badly performance on safari, not consider any more.

 ## Installation